Hot summers have us running the A/C on full blast.

 When dealing with refrigerants, there is a risk factor.
 Refrigerant is stored at high pressure and has extremely low boiling points at atmospheric pressure.
 That means it burns almost immediately if it touches your skin.

-Here is our article on how to add Freon to an A/C unit if you’re comfortable and confident in doing so, but I would recommend calling a professional to help diagnose and correct any refrigerant related issues.
+Here is our article on how to refill air conditioner refrigerant if you’re comfortable and confident in doing so, but I would recommend calling a professional to help diagnose and correct any refrigerant related issues.

 Cause #3: Cool Summer Nights